nsubasic/smg-product-service/README.md

 - Unit tests (service layer)
 - Controller tests (`@WebMvcTest`)
 - Integration tests:
   - PostgreSQL Testcontainer
   - Kafka Testcontainer
-    - Full flow: HTTP → DB → Kafka
+  - Full flow: HTTP -> DB -> Kafka

 ---

-## Design Decisions

-- No Flyway (schema handled via JPA for MVP simplicity)
-- Event-driven approach using Kafka
-- Validation at API layer
-- Testcontainers for realistic integration testing

----

-## Possible Improvements

-- Outbox pattern for guaranteed event delivery
-- Idempotency for create operations
-- Retry + DLQ for Kafka failures
-- OpenAPI / Swagger documentation
-- Authentication / authorization
-- Dockerized application container

----

-## Notes
+## Security

-This project focuses on:
-- clean architecture
-- realistic integration testing
-- event-driven communication
+Authentication and authorization are intentionally out of scope for this MVP.
+In a production environment, the service would be protected using OAuth2/JWT or integrated with the platform's existing identity provider.